damnkrishna/CyberGaurd-j/daily-notes/2025-06-08-git-security.md

-# Gaining Passwords from Projects Directly
+# Security essential while using GITHUB

 In the past, one common way of hacking into web applications was by finding admin passwords directly embedded in the source code.
 As a developer myself, I know that modern practices have evolved—developers now typically create `.env` files to store their passwords and fetch them when required.
 When uploading or pushing their code to Git or any platform, they exclude the `.env` file, making their programs safer, right?